OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-2.md

 ## 📝 NatSpec Documentation

 Solidity supports a special format for inline documentation called **NatSpec (Ethereum Natural Specification Format)**.
-It helps explain what each function does, its parameters, and what it returns — and can be used by developer tools, interfaces, and auditors.
+It helps explain what each function does, its parameters, and what it returns, and can be used by developer tools, interfaces, and auditors.

 ---